pramadakrishna/AI-RD-Assignment/README.md

 ![Final Curve](images/final_curve_step10.png)

 ## Conclusion

-This project successfully estimates the unknown parameters of the given parametric curve using numerical optimization.
+This project successfully estimates unknown parameters of a parametric curve by applying numerical optimization to the curve.

-The workflow includes data inspection, visualization, mathematical modeling, parameter sensitivity analysis, optimization, and validation.
+The workflow includes data exploration, visualization, mathematical modelling, analysis of parameter sensitivity, optimization and validation.

-The optimized curve closely matches the observed data, demonstrating that the estimated parameters accurately reconstruct the original curve.
+The optimized curve is very close to the observed data, which shows that the estimated parameters are accurately approximating the original curve.